qdraw/starsky/starskyapp/readme.md

 ../starsky/build.sh --Runtime=win7-x64
 ```

-For Windows there is a bundle created: `starsky/starsky-win7-x64.zip` and this is coppied to the desktop application
+For Windows there is a folder created: `starsky/win7-x64` and this is coppied to the desktop application

 ### For Mac OS